Cold-Winters-Knight/FGO-ARCADE-Nuzlocke/README.md

 The quoted number on the left is the **trading-card ID**.
 The integer on the right is the card's **relative summon weight**.
-The current total weight for each banner is 1,000,000.
+The current total weight for each story banner is 1,000,000.
+The mystery box is set to 1 weight for everything in it.

 ## Recommended campaign workflow